 Tamara's piece Endings, a work for portable record players, reel-to-reel recorders and performers was co-commissioned by Arts House and Performance Space.
 Endings premiered in the Sydney Festival in 2015 followed by a season at Melbourne’s Arts House .
 The work has since toured to Canada, the UK (Brighton Festival) and Ireland (Dublin Theatre Festival) in 2017, and returned to Canada (PuSh International Festival of the Arts, Vancouver) and US (On the Boards, Seattle) in early 2018.
 Endings was nominated for a 2015 Helpmann Award for 'Best New Australian Work', received a Green Room Award for 'Design and Realisation' and was nominated for best 'Contemporary & Experimental Performance'.
 In 2016 ABC Radio National’s Soundproof commissioned Tamara along with composer /collaborator Peter Knight to adapt Endings for radio.

 Other recent works include Alter, a participatory sound and light installation for 16 iPads and 16 people commissioned by Arts House for the Festival of Live Art. ‘'As if we had summoned a set of windows into another world.'
 (Owen Richardson, The Age).
 Tamara was resident artist with Blast Theory (UK) in September 2015 to develop this work.
-Alter tours for one month to China in April 2018.
+Alter toured to galleries, cultural centres and universities in Beijing, Xi-An, Chengdu, Guangzhou and Shanghai, China though April 2018.

 In 2016 Tamara was commissioned by The Substation to create Newport Archives, an audio walk inspired by the site, history and people connected to the Substation and its surrounds.
 In 2013 Tamara presented PUBLIC an audio performance work for the Big West Festival.
 'Public explores the porous borders between public and private behaviour, and is the most sophisticated, not to mention enjoyable, work I've seen in this vein since Back to Back's Small Metal Objects.'
 (Cameron Woodhead, The Age).